Jason003/javascript-understanding-the-weird-parts/README.md

 ["Lee", "Hi"]
 ```
 ## 36 - Framework Aside Function Overloading
+In JS, there is no same 'overloading' like cpp or Java, because in JS, every function is an object.
-You can call one function which inside calls another function with a certain set of parameters.
+But we can call one function which inside calls another function with a certain set of parameters to achieve the effect the "overloading" does.

 ## 37 - Conceptual Aside  - Syntax Parsers
 JavaScript engine is syntax parser in the browser.